 For banks and financial institutions, only highly rated banks/institutions are accepted.
 Generally all policies surrounding credit risk have been managed at company level.
-The Company's policy to manage this risk is to invest in debt securities that have a good credit rating.

-(i) Trade receivables
+(I) Trade receivables

 Trade receivables consists of Power Procurers with whom Company has entered into Power Purchase agreement (PPA) in order to sell the electricity generated at its power station.
 Credit risk in case of trade receivables would arise if the counter party would not be able to settle their obligations as agreed in the Power Purchase agreement (PPA).
 To manage the above risk the Company on an monthly basis assesses the financial reliability of the customers, taking into account the financial condition, current economic trends and analysis of bad-debts and ageing of accounts receivables.
 In addition the receivable balances are monitored by the Company on an ongoing basis, with the result that the Company's exposure to bad-debts is not significant.